ElliceNels/fourohfour/src/server/README.md

 # Deploying to Gobbler Server

 ## Copying Files to Server
-1. From your local machine, use scp to copy the server files (probably on wsl):
+1. From your local machine, use scp to copy the server files.
+You may have to ssh in and create the directories you want to move the files to (probably on wsl):
    ```bash
     scp -i ~/.ssh/id_rsa -r "/mnt/c/Users/jeanl/College/Blocks/Block 8/fourohfour/src/server" jean@gobbler.info:~/db_test/src/
    ```

-2. SSH into the server to verify files:
    ```bash
    ssh jean@gobbler.info
    ls ~/db_test/src/server/